 The Commuter Value Pass offers unlimited MCTS bus rides, including Freeway Flyers and special event shuttles to the Bradley Center, Miller Park and other locations.
 The program costs $210 per quarter and can be payroll deducted before taxes.
 You can learn more about the program via Union Station in the AMU.

 Zipcar is a car-sharing program that lets you live a convenient lifestyle without the burden of owning a car.
 Rather than owning your own vehicle, you can borrow a Zipcar by the hour or by the day.
 Gas, insurance and 180 miles of driving are included in the hourly rates.
 As for environmental benefits, each Zipcar is said to be the equivalent of taking 15 single-occupancy vehicles off the road.
-Marquette currently has two Zipcars located in Lot A behind McCormick Hall, across the street from WOW Café (The Annex).
+Marquette currently has three Zipcars located in Lot A behind McCormick Hall, across the street from WOW Café (The Annex).